Moduli of abelian covers of elliptic curves

 \begin{corollary} The following relations hold in the rational Picard group of $\mathcal{C}_{1,n-1}$

-\end{corollary} The fact that $[D_{j,n}]$ can be expressed as a linear combination of the $[B_{i,n}]$ is a consequence of the fact that the latter generate the rational Picard group of $\mathcal{C}_{1,n-1}$.
-Anyway, what we want here is the explicit such expression, in order to show that it can be inverted to express $[B_{j,n}]$ as a rational linear combination of the $[D_{i,n}]$s. \begin{lemma} The matrix of Corollary \ref{lincomb}, expressing the classes of the codimension-$1$ loci $[D_{j,n}]$ in terms of the $[B_{i,n}]$, is invertible over $\mathbb{Q}$. \end{lemma}
+\end{corollary} That $[D_{j,n}]$ can be expressed as a linear combination of the $[B_{i,n}]$ is a consequence of the fact that the latter generate the rational Picard group of $\mathcal{C}_{1,n-1}$.
+What we want here is to show that the explicit such expression can be inverted to express $[B_{j,n}]$ as a rational linear combination of the classes $[D_{i,n}]$. \begin{lemma} The matrix of Corollary \ref{lincomb}, expressing the classes of the codimension-$1$ loci $[D_{j,n}]$ in terms of the $[B_{i,n}]$, is invertible over $\mathbb{Q}$. \end{lemma}

 \begin{proof} As we work over the rationals, we can safely divide each line by $o(r_k)$.
 The resulting matrix is now obtained by perturbing, with $+1$ on the diagonal, the $(n-1) \times (n-1)$ matrix with equal rows, whose $i$-th element is